TUMFTM/REVOL-E-TION/README.md

 REVOL-E-TION requires a [pyomo compatible](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers) Mixed Integer Linear Programming (MILP) solver (as does oemof).
 The open-source [cbc](https://github.com/coin-or/Cbc/releases/latest) solver works well.
 The proprietary [Gurobi](https://www.gurobi.com/downloads/) solver is recommended however, as it is faster in execution, especially for large problems and offers a free academic license.
-If [Gurobi](https://www.gurobi.com/downloads/) is used, the version of Gurobi and the license file have to match. gurobipy is NOT required.
+If [Gurobi](https://www.gurobi.com/downloads/) is used, the version of Gurobi and the license file have to match.
+The python package gurobipy is NOT required.
 To ensure this get the version of both your gurobi license and installation (```grbgetkey --version```).

 #### Step 5: Basic Usage